-Alan joined Barry + Beale Optometrists in 1996 and was a Partner and Director from 1998 to 2008.
+Alan joined Barry + Beale Optometrists in 1996 and was a Partner and Director of Barry + Bale and Vigil Eyewear from 1998 to 2008.

-In early 2011 Alan joined Mortimer Hirst an iconic independent New Zealand practice located in the same premises as when it first opened in 1951, 9 High St, Auckland CBD.
-A pioneering contact lens practice Mortimer Hirst has been instrumental in the development of contact lenses in New Zealand, fitting them since the 1950’s and manufacturing both hard and soft lenses on site at 9 High St until 1978.
+In early 2011 Alan joined Mortimer Hirst an iconic, independent practice who has earned a solid reputation for providing expert clinical eyecare, specialists in contact lenses and a destination for service and handpicked eyewear collections.
+The original practice is located in the same premises as when it first opened; the fashionable 9 High St, Auckland CBD, with a second practice at 3 St Heliers Bay Rd, St Heliers, Auckland.
+A pioneering contact lens practice, Mortimer Hirst has been instrumental in the development of contact lenses in New Zealand, fitting them since the late 1940s and manufacturing both hard and soft lenses on site at 9 High St until 1978.
 Mortimer Hirst continues to have an in-house contact lens laboratory for rigid lens adjustments.

 Mortimer Hirst was the ideal practice for Alan to continue his specialty career.
-Business partners Grant Watters and Naomi Bicheno are delighted to have Alan join the professional team and continue the tradition that Mortimer Hirst has established.
+Business partners Grant Watters and Naomi Bicheno where delighted to have Alan join the professional team and continue the tradition that Mortimer Hirst is renowned for.

-Mortimer Hirst also has a practice in St Heliers; 3 St Heliers Bay Road.
-Alan’s patients now have the option of seeing him in the Eastern Bays for consultations.
-Alan is enjoying the village atmosphere that St Heliers offers and is available two days a week in St Heliers.
+Patients now have the option of seeing Alan in the Eastern Bays for consultations; Alan is available two days a week in St Heliers.
 The rest of his time is spent at 9 High Street in the CBD.

 *The Bausch and Lomb award for outstanding achievement.

-Alan Saks joining Grant Watters at Mortimer Hirst and combining their specialty skills, knowledge and extensive experience, will ensure Mortimer Hirst remains a leading New Zealand independent practice which specialises in contact lenses.
+Alan Saks' joining the clinical team at Mortimer Hirst, combining their specialty skills, knowledge and extensive experience, will ensure Mortimer Hirst remains a leading New Zealand, independent practice, specialising in contact lenses.

 - 1978 - 1981 - Completed four year course in Optometry (Dip Optom) and three year Dispensing diploma at Technicon Witwatersrand, Johannesburg.